 The plan for the ‘Flashcard Selection’ system

-All flashcard image files, and audio files will be placed in a single folder in the applications root directory in an images folder, underneath a flashcards folder: (flashcards/images).
+All flashcard image files and audio files will be placed in a single folder in the applications root directory in an images folder, underneath a flashcards folder: (flashcards/images).
 Each flashcard image will be named based on the card in the .PNG image format, say for example ‘pineapple.png’.
 A corresponding audio file in the .WAV format will also be placed in an audio folder in that same flashcards directory (flashcards/audio) and will be named to match the image name (I.e. pineapple.wav).

 The application will then dynamically load the image and audio files to create the flashcards in the applications flashcard selection page.
 The user will then have to select six flashcards.
 As the user clicks flashcards, they will turn green.
-Once the user has chosen six flashcards, they will continue to the mini game they had previously selected.
+Once the user has chosen six flashcards, they will continue to the mini-game they had previously selected.

-The plan for the mini game ‘Click the correct card’
+The plan for the mini-game ‘Click the correct card.’

 A row of six flashcards will be displayed face up.
-The application pronounces one of the cards and the user then has 10 seconds to click on the matching flashcard.
+The application pronounces one of the cards.
+The user then has 10 seconds to click on the matching flashcard.
 The user gets one point for a correct answer, or one point deducted for a wrong answer.
 The round will end when the application has finished reading all the flashcards.
 The game will not repeat the same flashcard twice.

-The plan for the mini game ‘Memory’
+The plan for the mini-game ‘Memory’

 A grid of flashcards is displayed, which is each of the six flashcards loaded twice, then distributed randomly on the screen.
 The flashcards are face down.
 The user will then click flashcards in pairs, looking for matches.
 As the card turns over, the audio plays.
 The user gets a point every time they correctly reveal a matching pair.
-A timer is set to give the user a time to beat the round.
+The game has a timer that gives the user a time to beat for the round.
 The round ends when the user has matched all the pairs, or the timer runs out.
-A final score is given based on the time remaining as well as how many pairs were successfully matched.
+A final score is given based on the time remaining as well as how many pairs the user successfully matched.

 The plan for the marketing presentation video

 We will create a basic video advertisement for our flashcard system.
-This will showcase all the features of our program as well as show a small sample video of a non-native child using this application.
+The video will showcase all the features of our program as well as show a small sample video of a non-native child using this application.

 The plan for the website

-We will create a basic website to show the products features as well as allow the user to download the application onto their system.
+We will create a simple website to show the product's features as well as allow the user to download the application onto their system.
 This website will show system requirements as well as documentation on how to use our software.

 Progress